 The name of the castle derives from Giorgio Maniace, a Byzantine general who, in 1038, regained the city of Syracuse from the hands of the Arabs.

-On the place where the castle stands today, strategically important for the defense of the harbour, there were fortifications since the time of the Greeks.
+On the place where the castle stands today, strategically important for the defense of the harbour, fortifications were built since the time of the Greeks.

 The building of the castle is attributed to Emperor Frederick II, who entrusted its construction to the architect Riccardo da Lentini, shortly after returning from the Crusade in the Holy Land.